laboon/ebook/text/50_writing_testable_code.md

 ## The Basic Strategies for Testable Code

-The two key concepts to keep in mind when writing testable code are:
+The two key concepts to keep in mind when writing code that is testable at the unit test level are:

 1. Ensure code is segmented
 2. Ensure that events are repeatable